Userkaf: Parents and consort

 The location of the pyramid attributed to Neferhetepes, however, strongly suggests that she may instead have been Userkaf's wife.
 If so she should be identified with the Neferhetepes who is the mother of Userkaf's successor and likely son, Sahure.
 A relief from Sahure's causeway depicts this king and his queen together with the king's mother, identified as a Neferhetepes, which very likely makes her Userkaf's wife.
 Like Grimal, Jaromír Malek sees her as a daughter of Djedefre and Hetepheres II.
-Following this hypothesis, Mark Lehner also suggests that Userkaf's mother may have been Khentkaus I, an idea shared by Arielle Kozloff.
+Following this hypothesis, Mark Lehner also suggests that Userkaf's mother may have been Khentkaus I, an idea shared by Arielle P. Kozloff.

 Dodson and Hilton argue that Neferhetepes is not given the title of king's wife in later documents pertaining to her mortuary cult, although they note that this absence is inconclusive.
 They propose that Userkaf's queen may have been Khentkaus I, a hypothesis shared by Selim Hassan.
 Clayton and Rosalie and Anthony David concur, further positing that Khentkaus I was Menkaure's daughter.
 Bernhard Grdseloff argues that Userkaf, as a descendant of pharaoh Djedefre marrying a woman from the main royal line—that of Khafre and Menkaure—could have unified two rival factions within the royal family and ended possible dynastic struggles.
 Alternatively, Userkaf could have been the high priest of Ra before ascending the throne, giving him sufficient influence to marry Shepseskaf's widow in the person of Khentkaus I. (Note: Ludwig Borchardt expanded on the theory according to which Khentkaus I was Userkaf's spouse by positing that Userkaf managed to take the throne at the unexpected death of Shepseskaf and before the legitimate heirs Sahure and Neferirkare were old enough to rule.
 This hypothesis has been conclusively invalidated by recent research which established: 1) that there were two queens named Khentkaus, the first being possibly Userkaf's mother while the second was the mother of Nyuserre Ini; 2) that Sahure is Userkaf's son; and 3) that Neferirkare was the son of Sahure.)